qutip/qutip/doc/guide/environments/approximations.rst

 - Non-Linear squares
-    when you have intuition about the number of exponents that are needed, and have some vague ideas of what they might be.
-For example for UD at zero temperature one knows that there is only one exponent for the imaginary part of the correlation function
+    when you have intuition about the number of exponents that are needed, some clue as to what they might be.
+For example for UD at zero temperature one knows that there is only one exponent for the imaginary part of the correlation function.
 - AAA and ESPIRA
-    when looking for accuracy on the steady state, espira is also a good first choice in most cases
+    when looking for accuracy on the steady state, ESPIRA is also a good first choice in most cases
 - Prony methods
-    when simulating transient dynamics and don't have extensive knowledge about the funciton to be fixed , esprit is a good first choice
+    Prony methods are good in general and are recommended when you don't have intuition about the correlation function.
+ESPRIT is often a good choice

 The following table highlights the strengths and weaknesses of each fitting method.